arina999999997/elichika/README.md

 ### Android
 The easiest way is to play on android is with the embedded client, which can be found [here](https://github.com/arina999999997/elichika/releases/tag/Embedded):

+#### Important notice
+The embedded clients are only supported for 64-bits.
+If your device is 32-bits, you will have to use an external server or host your own server with termux.

 #### Installing and playing

 1. Pick the apk depending on version (Japanese or Global) and install it.